 Personalised treatment:

-OGTT results help healthcare providers tailor treatment plans, including lifestyle modifications, medication, and monitoring, to manage diabetes effectively.
+The OGTT results help healthcare providers customise treatments, including lifestyle modifications, medication, and monitoring, to effectively manage diabetes.

 OGTT helps assess an individual's risk of developing diabetes or other metabolic disorders, allowing for targeted preventive measures.